srghma/ntmuxp/README.md

 Example usage

-With `test.tmuxp.nix` (file that should compile to json using `--strict --eval yourfile.tmuxp.nix --json`)
+With `test.tmuxp.nix` (file that should compile to json using `nix-instantiate --json --strict --eval yourfile.tmuxp.nix`)

 ```nix
 let